-- Scope 1: Direct Emissions Scope 2: Indirect Energy Emissions (Electricity) - Scope 3: Indirect Supply Chain Emissions
+- Scope 1: Direct Emissions

+- Scope 2: Indirect Energy Emissions (Electricity)

+- Scope 3: Indirect Supply Chain Emissions

-5.5.
-HARVESTED WOOD PRODUCTS
+5.4 HARVESTED WOOD PRODUCTS

-The manufacturing operations of the Supply Chain the proportion of solid wood use by decade in focus on tree species found in local forests.
-The the United States using data published by the primary Forest Products are solid wood products United States Department of Agriculture (USDA 2020).
-This aligns with a key Irving sustainability such as construction-grade lumber from spruce and fir and decorative lumber from white pine strategy to increase removal of CO2 by investing and hardwoods.
-Residuals such as bark, sawdust, in Supply Chain manufacturing to increase capacity shavings, and wood chips from these solid and technology to increase recovery of lumber wood products are transformed into energy or from logs.
-The half-life of lumber used in housing paper products like Kraft pulp, tissue, paper, and construction is longer than the average half-life for corrugating medium.
-Some lower quality trees solid wood.
-Therefore, increasing the proportion of are directly chipped and sent to pulp and paper lumber production that is used in housing results in mills.
-Some forest Residues may be collected and longer-term removal of CO_2 from the atmosphere. used for energy at pulp and paper mills.
-Many of Lumber sold in the Canadian market is assumed to the Residual energy products (sawdust and bark) have the same end use profile as the United States. are used internally as an energy source in the More than 90 per cent of solid wood products production of lumber or pulp, and some are sold (lumber) are sold in the US. to third party facilities that produce energy.
-Some For paper products, the half-life reflects paper sold sawmill Residues are used to make wood pellets. in the United States and Canada using appropriate Most forest products store carbon over their lifespan national factors.
-The half-life of CO2 in HWP used rather than emitting CO_2 back into the atmosphere in the simple decay approach are presented in in the year of production.
-This storage and the Appendix C. subsequent emissions as the forest products reach their end of life is estimated using the simple decay approach outlined in IPCC 2006.
+The manufacturing operations of the Supply Chain focus on tree species found in local forests.
+The primary forest products are solid wood products such as construction-grade lumber from spruce and fir and decorative lumber from white pine and hardwoods.
+Residuals such as bark, sawdust, shavings, and wood chips from these solid wood products are transformed into energy or paper products like Kraft pulp, tissue, paper, and corrugating medium.
+Some lower quality trees are directly chipped and sent to pulp and paper mills.
+Some forest residues may be collected and used for energy at pulp and paper mills.
+Many of the residual energy products (sawdust and bark) are used internally as an energy source in the production of lumber or pulp, and some are sold to third party facilities that produce energy.
+Some sawmill residues are used to make wood pellets.

+Most forest products store carbon over their lifespan rather than emitting CO_2 back into the atmosphere in the year of production.
+This storage and the subsequent emissions as the forest products reach their end of life is estimated using the simple decay approach outlined in IPCC 2006.